 Cold blooded (Ectotherms)

 What do they eat?

 The importance of reptiles for humans and the ecosystems.

-Water is Life Water is needed by all living organisms.
+Water is needed by all living organisms.
 This program teaches the student where water comes from, where it goes and how to conserve it.
 The program exposes the students to the world of microorganisms living in water to the largest mammals swimming in the oceans and the importance of water quality to the survival of all living things.